crvanpollard/DVRPC-geodata/README.md

 # DVRPC-geodata

+** Warning** This is not the offical DVRPC GIS Data Portal - For update and additional datasets: http://dvrpc.dvrpcgis.opendata.arcgis.com

-A collection of geospatial datasets for the Delaware Valley Regional Planning Commision (DVRPC) 9-County region.
+A collection of selected geospatial datasets for the Delaware Valley Regional Planning Commision (DVRPC) 9-County region.

 Additional regional datasets in shapefile format can be found here: http://www.dvrpc.org/Mapping/Data/.